mribeirodantas/NextflowSnippets/README.md

   - [Query attributes of objects](snippets/query_object_attributes.md)
   - [Piping with multiple processes at the same time](snippets/pipe_multiple_processes.md)
   - [Get the `publishDir` paths for a specific task](snippets/get_task_publishDir.md)

+  ## Nextflow Patterns
+  If you're looking for more snippets, you can find plently at [Nextflow Patterns](https://nextflow-io.github.io/patterns/).